keithatxxdotnetwork/all-docs/docs/chain/runtimeUpdate.md

 4. Click "Submit proposal" and then on the next screen sign and submit the transaction

-Now that the proposal is up, go to the xx network community channels ([discord](https://discord.com/invite/Y8pCkbK) and [telegram](https://t.me/xxnetwork)) and inform other members of the community about the proposed code change.
+Now that the proposal is up, go to the xx Network community channels ([discord](https://discord.com/invite/Y8pCkbK) and [telegram](https://t.me/xxnetwork)) and inform other members of the community about the proposed code change.
 It is important that